atomjoy/seo/README.md

-# SEO
+# SEO & Schema

-SEO Przewodnik dla początkujących.
+A beginner's guide to SEO and Structured Data.

 ## Linki